Scoot82/PaperclipApp/README.md

 2. Add has_attached_file :attachment to model (or whatever you want to call it in place of :attachment) and add :attachment to attr_accessible
 3. Create a migration that adds the following columns to your database:

-		"attachment_file_name"
+		-attachment_file_name
-    "attachment_content_type"
+		-attachment_content_type
-    "attachment_file_size"
+		-attachment_file_size
-    "attachment_updated_at"
+		-attachment_updated_at"

 Can do individually as above, or with the following:

 		class AddAvatarColumnsToUser < ActiveRecord::Migration
 		  def self.up